mhostetter/galois/docs/basic-usage/poly-creation.rst

     galois.Poly.Integer(268, field=GF)

-Create a polynomial from its string representation using :func:`galois.Poly.String`.
+Create a polynomial from its string representation using :func:`galois.Poly.Str`.

 .. ipython:: python

-    galois.Poly.String("x^5 + 143", field=GF)
+    galois.Poly.Str("x^5 + 143", field=GF)

 Create a polynomial from its roots using :func:`galois.Poly.Roots`.